Mean Arterial Pressure Calculator

 Safety Information and When to Seek Help

 This tool cannot replace professional medical evaluation.
-Contact a health professional or emergency services urgently if you experience any of the following, regardless of your MAP value:
+Contact a health professional or emergency services urgently if you experience any of the following, regardless of the number shown by the calculator:

 Related Tools and Further Learning

-For a deeper understanding of your own situation, always rely on guidance from your healthcare team.
-Online calculators can support learning and preparation for consultations, but they cannot replace examinations, laboratory tests, imaging, or continuous monitoring where needed.
+For a deeper understanding of your own situation, rely on guidance from your healthcare team.
+Online calculators can support learning and help you prepare thoughtful questions, but they cannot replace examinations, laboratory tests, imaging, or continuous monitoring when those are needed.